Corsham railway station

 Corsham railway station served the town of Corsham in Wiltshire, England, between 1841 and 1965.
+Feasibility studies for the reopening of the station have been under way since 2021.

 History

 The station was on the Great Western Railway main line from London to Bristol and was opened when the Chippenham to Bath section opened in June 1841.

 The station was situated in a cutting to the south of the town, with the main station building at the top of the cutting on the town side.
 There were small shelters with canopies on each of the two platforms.
 Passengers accessed the up platform using a path, and the down platform from the footbridge.
 The Station Hotel was situated alongside the main station building.